wp-plugins/abase/readme.txt

 == Changelog ==

+= 2.4 =

+Added html_entity_decode() to all database related attributes that could contain &lt; or &gt; for less-than or greater-than.
+Use <code>&amp;lt;</code> for &lt; and <code>&amp;gt;</code> for &gt;. notable="0" forces a column title when the table output is only one row and one column.

 = 2.3 =

 Modified where="" attribute.
 Normally if a WHERE clause is produced in the SQL statement for the shortcode, an expression specified by a where="" attribute overrides and take precedence.
 Now if the where="" expression begins with AND or OR then it will be appended to the end of any WHERE clause generated by the shortcode.
 If the where="" expression does not begin with an AND or an OR then it behaves as before, overriding a WHERE clause generated when executing the shortcode.
-Typically it would be used to restrict searches to valid records, e.g., where="AND `valid`='1'".\
+Typically it would be used to restrict searches to valid records, e.g., where="AND `valid`='1'".

 Bug fixes